phpsu/ShellCommandBuilder/README.md

 shell_exec((string)$builder); // -> echo 'hello world' | echo -e 'world'
 ```

-How this works, is, that `createCommand` passes the current ShellBuilder into the ShellCommand-Instance.
+The `createCommand` passes the current ShellBuilder into the ShellCommand-Instance.
-Through `addToBuilder` that ShellBuilder can be accessed again and the command is automatically added to the ShellBuilder.
+Through `addToBuilder` that ShellBuilder can be accessed again, and the command is automatically added to the ShellBuilder.
 This currently only works for `and`.

-#### Pipelines, Lists and Redirections
+#### Pipelines, Lists, and Redirections

-The ShellBuilder is the representation of what holds commands together.
+The ShellBuilder is a representation of what holds commands together.
-Whether it is to execute commands sequentially or to connect input and output.
+Whether it is to execute commands sequentially, or to connect input and output.

 Let's look at this following fake example:<br/>
 `a; b && c | d || e |& f 2>&1`<br />
-It containts various ways of connecting commands together
+It illustrates the various ways of connecting commands together.

-To re-build this command,
+Rebuilding this command could look like this:

 ```php
 <?php